Agile project management can be a polarizing topic in professional circles.

 In general, you want to use Agile for highly unpredictable projects that don’t need to follow a rigorous schedule or regulations.

-But that doesn’t mean you have nothing to learn from the Agile values.
-For example, boosting business and project collaboration is a must in every company.
+However, Agile values still hold weight— for example, boosting business and project collaboration should be a must in every company.

 Agile project management examples: most popular frameworks